 Melanie Martinez has released her much anticipated second album and film K-12 and it’s been met with positive reviews from critics and fans alike.
-But has everyone forgotten that Melanie was accused of rape just two years ago?
+But has everyone forgotten that Melanie was accused of rape just a few ago?

 To refresh your memory, in December 2017, Melanie’s former friend Timothy Heller came forward and accused Melanie of sexually assaulting her.
 She tweeted,

 “I have kept this secret for years, convincing myself that it wasn’t a big deal and I wasn’t hurt by it.
 The thought of accepting that my best friend raped me seems insane.
 The power she had over me grew into me having a hard time saying ‘no’ to her.”

 Timothy chronicles in great detail the two-night ordeal in which Melanie asked her about her sexual orientation and begged Timothy to have sex with her.
 On both nights, Timothy repeatedly told Melanie no, but the “Pity Party” singer persisted.

 “‘Can I just touch your boobs?’
 She began bartering with me.
 All I wanted to do was go to sleep… I lay still, in shock, completely not reciprocating.
 She performed oral sex on me and then I was penetrated with a sex toy without being asked.
 I said no. For two nights straight.
 It didn’t matter that I didn’t resist during the action.
 I had been broken down.”